Network resilience: Behavior transitions in animal and human networks

-The study of the dynamics of the original Naming Game on empirical social networks was presented in Ref. \cite{lu2009naming}.
+A study of the dynamics of the original naming game in empirical social networks was presented in Ref. \cite{lu2009naming}.
 The initial number of opinions was equal to the number of interacting agents.
-The study focuses on the impact that communities in the underlying social graphs have on the outcome of the convergence towards consensus.
-The main conclusion is that networks with strong community structure hinder the system from reaching a global agreement.
-The evolution of the Naming Game in these networks maintains clusters of coexisting opinions practically indefinitely.
-The authors also investigate the agent-based network strategies to facilitate convergence to global consensus.
+The study focused on the impact that communities in the underlying social graphs have on the process of convergence towards consensus.
+The authors' main conclusion is that networks with solid community structures make it difficult for or prevent the system from reaching global agreement.
+The evolution of the naming game in these networks maintains clusters of coexisting opinions practically indefinitely.
+The authors also investigate how agent-based network strategies facilitate convergence to global consensus.
 Figure~\ref{fig:lu2009_res} plots the number of opinions surviving to the end of simulation along the time axis.

-The Naming Game model assumes one interaction at a time instance, and therefore only two different nodes are active in the relationship, one as a speaker and another as a listener.
-There are some extensions of the Naming Game to the model groups.
-For example, there is no restriction on the number of active nodes, or anyone can be both speaker and listener simultaneously.
+The naming game model assumes that only one interaction occurs at each time instance; therefore, only two different nodes are active in the relationship at any given time, one as a speaker and another as a listener.
+In some extensions of the naming game, the model groups are modified.
+In one variant, there is no restriction on the number of active nodes, so anyone can be both a speaker and a listener simultaneously.
 This variant is suitable for modeling competition between groups within a peer-to-peer network \cite{gao2014naming}.
-As expected, more intensive interactions enables the global consensus to arise earlier than in the regular Naming Game.
-So does also a large number of initial opinions within the competing groups.
-The original Naming Game assumes an initial condition in which each agent creates its own word for an observed phenomenon, a natural assumption for the initial applications.
-However, in case of opinion spread, limited size vocabulary or even just binary one could be sufficient for the modeling spread of opinions with the benefit of simplifying analysis.
-Such simplifications are useful for analysis of Naming Game transition to the stable state.
+As expected, more intensive interactions enable the global consensus to arise earlier than it does in the regular naming game, as does the presence of a large number of initial opinions within the competing groups.
+The original naming game assumes an initial condition in which each agent creates its own word for an observed phenomenon, and this was a natural assumption in the case of the initial applications.
+However, in the case of opinion spread, limited size vocabulary or even simply binary vocabulary could be sufficient to model the spread of opinions, and it would offer the benefit of simplifying the analysis.
+Such simplifications are helpful for analysis of transitions to the stable state that occur in the naming game.